HomeTriviaPlantsDragon Blood Tree

 ✗ FALSE

-The dragon blood tree's red sap was once used as a dye for Renaissance violins.
+The dragon blood tree's red sap was once used to make varnish for Renaissance violins.

 Click to reveal answer ›